Margaret Goodell: Awards and honors

-In 2025, Goodell was elected a member of the National Academy of Sciences (Section 41) and the American Association of Arts and Sciences.
+In 2025, Goodell was elected as a member of the National Academy of Sciences (Section 41) and the American Academy of Arts and Sciences.
 In 2024, Goodell was elected a fellow of the American Association for Cancer Research.
 In 2023, Goodell received the Donald Metcalf Award from the ISEH, cementing her legacy as a distinguished figure in the field.
 She gave the Tobias Lecture at the International Society for Stem Cell Research in 2020.
 Her remarkable achievements continued with her election in 2019 to the National Academy of Medicine.
 In 2012, she was awarded the Damashek Prize from the American Society of Hematology, the most prestigious award from the Society nominated by the members themselves to recognize research that has changed the understanding of hematology.
-In 2011, she was recognized with the Edith and Peter O’Donnell Award in Medicine.
+In 2011, she was recognized with the Edith and Peter O'Donnell Award in Medicine.
 From 2006 to 2011, she received the American Heart Association’s Established Investigator Award.
 In 2006, she was honored with the Stohlman Scholar Award from the Leukemia and Lymphoma Society.
 In 2004 and 2010, she received the DeBakey Award for Excellence in Research.
 Alongside these accomplishments, she has received numerous accolades for her teaching and mentorship.
-Throughout her career, she has mentored more than 50 doctoral students and post-doctoral fellows, many of whom have gone on to successful careers in academia in addition to mentoring a number of residents, clinical fellows, assistant professors, masters' students, undergraduates, and high school students.
+Throughout her career, she has mentored more than 100 trainees, including doctoral students and post-doctoral fellows, many of whom have gone on to successful careers in academia in addition to mentoring a number of residents, clinical fellows, assistant professors, masters' students, undergraduates, and high school students.
+She has won several mentorship awards, including in 2026 from the International Society for Experimental Hematology.

 Biography

-Goodell grew up in Bryan, Ohio with sisters Marian (a founding member and CEO of the Burning Man Project), Martha (a management consultant), and Melly (a physician).
-She is the daughter of Joe Goodell, former CEO of American Brass Company, and niece of Grace Goodell, professor of International Development at The Johns Hopkins School of Advanced International Studies.
-She lives in Houston, Texas with her husband and three daughters.
+Goodell grew up in Bryan, Ohio, with sisters Marian (a founding member and CEO of the Burning Man Project), Martha (a management consultant), and Melly (a physician).
+She is the daughter of Joe Goodell, former CEO of American Brass Company, and niece of Grace Goodell, former professor of International Development at The Johns Hopkins School of Advanced International Studies, and of Philip Goodell, a former Professor of Geology at the University of Texas at El Paso.